 A quality bike generator from Rock The Bike can be a serious — and seriously fun — component in your preparedness plan for upcoming Public Safety Power Shutoffs during this year’s fire season in Northern California, or any type of outage.
-While battery banks last for a while, and solar can refresh them during the sunny hours, only a quality bike generator allows you to contribute a short targeted burst of energy whenever you need to.
+While battery banks last for a while, and solar panels can refresh them during the sunny hours, only a quality bike generator allows you to contribute a targeted burst of energy whenever you need to.
 For years we promoted our pedal power gear for event activities, not for emergency preparedness, because the latter felt like a downer.
 Then we tried it.
-It’s fun and a great learning lab.
+It’s fun, relatively quiet (compared to a gas generator), you get exercise and it’s a great learning lab!

 In this post we’ll break down what to expect when designing a system, and how Pedal Power can fit into your existing system.

 Backup systems can get expensive, so we’ll start off with some good news.